Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

  */
 ```

-As a developer you can to choose how and where to comment your code.
+As a developer we can to choose how and where to comment our code.

 !!!question "Exercise"

-    Add a comment to your pipeline to describe what the **process** block is doing:
+    Add a comment to the pipeline to describe what the **process** block is doing:

     ???
 "Solution"

-        Your solution may look something like this:
+        The solution may look something like this:

         ```groovy title="hello-world.nf"
         /*